abhaykumarvats/prjct-elr-sltns/README.md

 This repo contains solutions to the problems available on [ProjectEuler](https://ProjectEuler.net), in Python.

-Below is the list of all solutions available currently:
+Below is a list of all the solutions available currently:

 &#35; | Problem | Solution
 ----- | ------- | --------